-An expert panel of speakers will join John, including Andrew Paterson from Murray Beith Murray, Roddy Harrison of Wright, Johnston & Mackenzie, Brodies’ Nicola Neal, Anthony Allsopp from Title Research, Gillespie Macandrew’s Sarah-Jane Macdonald and David Welsh of Axiom Advocates.
+An expert panel of speakers will join John, including Andrew Paterson from Murray Beith Murray, Roddy Harrison of Wright, Johnston & Mackenzie, Brodies’ Nicola Neal, Anthony Allsopp from Title Research, Gillespie Macandrew’s Sarah-Jane Macdonald and Roddy MacLeod of Terra Firma Chambers.

 Questions to be considered will include:

 what are the practical, technical and taxation issues arising from Family Protection Trusts?